 Understanding WordPress Maintenance Mode

-WordPress maintenance mode is a built-in feature introduced with version 3.0 of the WordPress core.
+WordPress maintenance mode is a built-in feature introduced with WordPress 3.0.
 This feature is automatically activated when you perform updates or maintenance tasks on your site, such as updating plugins, themes, or the WordPress installation.

 While your site is in maintenance mode, administrators can still access it.
 This means you can log in and edit your site as usual without affecting visitors’ experience.